Most of the normal matter in the universe is contained in stars, planets

 and control, and software) and integrate them into aerospace vehicle

 This involves the design and manufacturing of aircraft, spacecraft,

 propulsion systems, satellites, and missiles, as well as the design and

 testing of aircraft and aerospace products, components, and

 BIOLOGY AND QUANTUM BIOLOGY

 Biochemical and biophysical processes are deepened in extreme

 The new perspectives gained through the investigation of extreme

-environments allows the refinement of theories and development of
+environments allow the refinement of theories and the development of

 new ideas, as well as considerable opportunities in terms of